Local indistinguishability and incompleteness of entangled orthogonal bases: Method to generate two-element locally indistinguishable ensembles: Bipartite systems

 Notice that two or less orthogonal pure entangled states in a two-qubit system cannot form a UEB.
 This is straightforward from the general structure of two-qubit orthogonal product bases.
 However, we provide here a brief proof.
 We first consider the case of two pure entangled states and we assume that those states form a UEB.
 So, there will only be product states in the complementary space.
 Let us consider two such pure product states, which are orthogonal, in the complementary subspace.
 By the assumption, any linear combination of the two product states cannot be entangled.
 So, the product states can be of the forms $\ket{l_1}\ket{l_2}$ and $\ket{l_1}\ket{l_2^\perp}$.
 In the span of the assumed UEB also, it is possible to think of two product states and both of them must be orthogonal to the states $\ket{l_1}\ket{l_2}$ and $\ket{l_1}\ket{l_2^\perp}$.
 From the general structure of the two-qubit product basis, it is clear that the product states in the span of the entangled states must have the forms $\ket{l_1^\perp}\ket{l_2^\prime}$ and $\ket{l_1^\perp}\ket{l_2^{\prime\perp}}$.
 But any linear combinations of $\ket{l_1^\perp}\ket{l_2^\prime}$ and $\ket{l_1^\perp}\ket{l_2^{\prime\perp}}$ cannot produce entangled states.
 Thus, it contradicts with the assumption that the two entangled states forms a UEB.

-It is possible to prove that a single entangled state cannot form a UEB, following the above arguments.
+Following similar arguments, it is also possible to prove that a single entangled state cannot form a UEB.